Quantipy/quantipy3/docs/API/_build/_sources/index.rst.txt

 Key features
 """"""""""""

-* Reads plain .csv, converts from Dimensions, SPSS, Decipher, Ascribe and Confirmit
+* Reads plain .csv, converts from Dimensions, SPSS, Decipher, Ascribe and Forsta
 * Open metadata format to describe and manage datasets
 * Powerful, metadata-driven cleaning, editing, recoding and transformation of datasets
 * Computation and assessment of data weights